PIVX-Project/PIVX-Doc-Website-Content/02.pivx-core-wallet/article.md

 ## System Requirements:

-The PIVX core wallet runs on all the most common operating systems.
+The PIVX core wallet runs on most common operating systems.
 The officially supported OSes, for which executables/installers are provided are Windows, Linux and MacOS.

 Hardware requirements are reasonable as well.
 The minimum recommended specifications are:
   * A single-core CPU